Ciara and Russell Wilson welcome baby girl

 The baby girl weighed in at 7 pounds and 13 ounces, the singer wrote.

 It's the couple's first child together.
-They married last year.
+They married last year, and used Instagram in October to announce they were expecting a baby.

 The "1, 2 Step" singer has a son from a previous relationship with rapper Future.

-In October, the couple had used Instagram to announce they were expecting a baby.

-Before announcing her latest pregnancy, Ciara told CNN that having her first son was "game changing for my life as a woman," she said.
+Before announcing her latest pregnancy, Ciara told CNN that having her first son was "game changing for my life as a woman."